-For the present product, the certified hardware contains a native MIFARE application that belongs to the TOE but does not provide an additional interface to the environment because the MIFARE application is logically disabled. (see section 2.1) The final product does not contain any other native applications according to [JCSPP].
+For the present product, the certified hardware contains a native MIFARE application that belongs to the TOE.
+A TOE configured with the minor configuration option "MIFARE Emulation = A" does not provide an additional interface to the environment because the MIFARE application is logically disabled.
+In the minor configurations "MIFARE Emulation = B1" and "MIFARE Emulation = B4" the contactless MIFARE Classic OS is implemented and has access to 1KB and 4KB EEPROM memory respectively. (see section 2.1) The final product does not contain any other native applications according to [JCSPP].
+To completely securely separate the User OS and the MIFARE OS, which is enabled in minor configurations "MIFARE Emulation = B1" and "MIFARE Emulation = B4", the hardware provides the CVEC firewall.